CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Proposed Method CLIPErase

 \subsection{Consistency Module}

-With the different optimization objectives for the forget set \( D_f \) and the retain set \( D_r \), the CLIP model might introduce new errors or biases in its predictions on \( D_r \) during the forgetting process.
-To prevent unexpected changes in the model's behavior on \( D_r \), we maintain consistency between the outputs of the unlearned model \( \Theta_u \) and that of the original model \( \Theta \) on \( D_r \) by introducing a consistency restriction \( \mathcal{L}_{\text{CM}} \), defined as the Kullback-Leibler (KL) divergence between the output distributions of \( \Theta_u \) and \( \Theta \) on \( D_r \):
+The distinct optimization objectives applied to the forget set \( D_f \) and the retain set \( D_r \) may introduce unexpected errors or biases in the model's predictions on \( D_r \).
+To mitigate this risk, we introduce a consistency module that encourages the unlearned model \( \Theta_u \) to maintain similar behavior to the original model \( \Theta \) on the retain set.
+This is achieved by adding a consistency regularization term, \( \mathcal{L}_{\text{CM}} \), defined as the Kullback-Leibler (KL) divergence between the output distributions of \( \Theta_u \) and \( \Theta \) on \( D_r \):